sranso/flatiron-hobbit-sinatra/dir.md

   http://ashleygwilliams.github.io/ratpack/

 2. what are we looking at
-Simple Sinatra Application
+Sinatra is a lightweight Ruby framework (vs Rails, a heavyweight Ruby framework) sinatra 1,500 lines of code vs rails 10,000 sinatra is like training wheels for a rails app Simple Sinatra Application
-  Gemfile - contains gems
-  Gemfile lock - record of what is installed. means you ran "bundle install". when you run "b.i." restart your server app.rb - routes, program logic.
+  Gemfile - contains gems (which are dependencies your app as)(bundler tells server to install them if they're not already) Gemfile lock - record of what is installed. means you ran "bundle install". when you run "b.i." restart your server. tells you about your gems and their dependencies on other gems. geneology of gems. app.rb - routes, program logic.
 AKA "controller" config.ru - rack up file. helps us start our local server. lib - ruby files